 Dawn Lucy || Ageless Style @fashionshouldbefun

 Her Instagram feed is replete with Lucy’s fresh and playful outfits, pics captured from her daily life in San Jose, California as well as her travels.

-I came across Arlinda McIntosh while I was “flipping” through the pages of Alyson Walsh’s blog, That’s Not My Age.
+I came across micro influencer Arlinda McIntosh while I was “flipping” through the pages of Alyson Walsh’s blog, That’s Not My Age.
 She was included in a roundup of over-50 influencers (along with Bon and Pon).
-McIntosh’s out-of-the-box (read, in-your-face) style reminds me of the vibe you get wandering the streets of Midtown Detroit -100% the work of a Creative, 100% drawn from the grit and guts it takes to build something amazing out of scraps and found materials.
+Ms. McIntosh’s out-of-the-box (read, in-your-face) style reminds me of the vibe you get wandering the streets of Midtown Detroit -100% the work of a Creative, 100% drawn from the grit and guts it takes to build something amazing out of scraps and found materials.

 McIntosh is the creative director and founder of Sofistafunk, a “slow fashioned lifestyle collection of versatile zero-waste skirts”.
 Her elegantly flamboyant skirts coupled with her low-key persona have earned her the moniker #thefairyskirtmother.